lukso-network/tools-lsp-factory/docs/deployment/universal-profile.md

 Javascript offers a `File` object for easy handling of files inside a browser.
 Developers can pass these to `profileImage` and `backgroundImage` fields to allow easy drag and drop of images from a user interface.

 :::caution
 Javascript's `File` object is only available when using javascript in the browser.
-If using LSPFactory in a Node environment, images should be uploaded as an [ImageBuffer](./universal-profile#using-image-buffers)
+If using LSPFactory in a Node environment, image metadata should be passed.
 :::

 ```javascript